fermyon/developer/content/cloud/cli-reference.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    bindle       Commands for publishing applications as bindles build        Build the Spin application
+    add          Scaffold a new component into an existing application bindle       Commands for publishing applications as bindles build        Build the Spin application
     deploy       Deploy a Spin application
     help         Print this message or the help of the given subcommand(s) login        Log into the server
-    new          Scaffold a new application or component based on a template plugin       Install/uninstall Spin plugins
+    new          Scaffold a new application based on a template plugin       Install/uninstall Spin plugins
     templates    Commands for working with WebAssembly component templates up           Start the Spin application